Topps: Comic books

 Drawing on its established connections with artists, in 1993, Topps created a division of the company to publish comic books.
-Known as Topps Comics, its early efforts included several concepts from retired industry legend Jack Kirby, known collectively as the "Kirbyverse".
-Topps Comics particularly specialized in licensed titles with tie-ins to movies or television series, though it also published a few original series.
-Its longest-running and best-selling title was The X-Files, based on the Fox TV show.
+Known as Topps Comics, its early efforts included several concepts from the then-retired comics industry legend Jack Kirby, known collectively as the "Kirbyverse".
+Topps Comics particularly specialized in licensed titles with tie-ins to films or TV series, though it also published a few original series.
+Its longest-running and best-selling title was The X-Files, based on the Fox TV series.

 These comic books featured former Marvel Comics editor Jim Salicrup as its editor-in-chief.
-Apart from The X-Files, some of the more famous titles included Lone Ranger and Tonto by Timothy Truman, Xena: Warrior Princess, Mars Attacks, and Zorro, which introduced the famous comics character Lady Rawhide.
+Aside from The X-Files, some of its more famous titles included Lone Ranger and Tonto by Timothy Truman, Xena: Warrior Princess, Mars Attacks, and Zorro, which introduced the famous comics character Lady Rawhide.
 With sales stagnating, the company decided to pull out of the comics business in 1998.

 Games

-The Topps Pokémon cards were purely for entertainment, pleasure and collecting, but a new niche of collectible card games was also developing during this period (a Pokémon trading card game was produced simultaneously by Wizards of the Coast).
+The Topps Pokémon cards were purely for entertainment, pleasure and collecting, but a new niche of collectible card games was also developing during this period (The Pokémon Trading Card Game was produced simultaneously by Wizards of the Coast).
 Topps made its first foray into the world of games in July 2003 by acquiring the game company WizKids for $29.4 million in cash, thus acquiring ownership of the rights to the well-known gaming universes of BattleTech and Shadowrun.
 By inventing yet another niche, the constructible strategy game Pirates of the Spanish Main, this unit managed to reach profitability.
-Topps shut down Wizkids operation in November 2008 due to the economic downturn.
+Topps shut down its operation of WizKids in November 2008 due to the economic downturn.
 The brand was acquired by NECA in September 2009.

 Controversy

-In 2021, Topps was criticized for its depiction of South Korean boyband BTS in its Grammy-themed collection, which was seen as racist and violent.
+In March 2021, Topps was criticized for its depiction of the South Korean boy band BTS in its Grammy-themed collection, which was seen as racist and violent.
 In response to public backlash, the company apologized and the cards were removed from its production lineup.